okeeffed/cheat-sheets/Machine-Learning/ML-Regression-Model-Performance.md

 This is the fun part!

-Here we have a `simple linear regression`,
+Here we have our `simple linear regression` regression from before.